ShaneD20/Mu-Lang-Compiler/README.md

 print fibonacci(20);
 ```
 ## Function and Global Scope
 Constants are stored in the global scope, while mutables are scoped locally to the file.
 This is a design choice to reduce side effects, as any function can access the global scope.
-If a mutable is to be used with a function, it has to be passed in as a parameter, declared within the function, or declared within a closure.
+If a mutable is to be used with a function, it has to be passed in as a parameter or declared within the function's scope.
 ```
 //  ** Mutables are not in global scope **
 //      let #number := 6;